root-project/jsroot/docs/JSROOT.md

 ### Use of JSON

 It is strongly recommended to use JSON when communicating with ROOT application.
 THttpServer provides a JSON representation for every registered object with an url address like:

     http://your_root_server:8080/Canvases/c1/root.json

 Such JSON representation generated using the [TBufferJSON](http://root.cern.ch/root/html/TBufferJSON.html) class.
+One could create JSON file for any ROOT object directly, just writing in the code:

+    ...
+    obj->SaveAs("file.json");
+    ...

 To access data from a remote web server, it is recommended to use the [XMLHttpRequest](http://en.wikipedia.org/wiki/XMLHttpRequest) class.
 JSROOT provides a special method to create such class and properly handle it in different browsers.